4mjad/DiscordChatbot/README.md

 e.g pip install discord

-Attached is a PDF report, python files coded with VSCode and a ipynb file used on Google Colab.
+Attached are python files coded with VSCode and a ipynb file used on Google Colab.

 The bot should already be online if you join the server so you can instantly start chatting with it.
 Discord Server link: